 Sales taxes are one of the largest components of the City's General Fund revenue.
-Sales tax collections are projected to remain relatively flat, due to the economy and redistribution of retail sales due to additional commercial development throughout Eastern Jackson County, reflecting a decrease of \$49 thousand or 0.3 percent compared to original projections for the previous fiscal year.
+Sales tax collections are projected to remain relatively flat, due to the economy and redistribution of retail sales due to additional commercial development throughout Eastern Jackson County, reflecting a slight increase of \$244,028 or 1.5 % compared to original projections for the 2011-12 fiscal year.